- Theatrical Pieces

 The novel’s audience is primarily women—it will resonate most with older women, but it is younger women who most need to read it.
 Because this is what happens.

-Better yet, if you want the ebook version, you can purchase it right here!
+Better yet, if you want the ebook version, you can purchase it right here at a 20% discount!
 (If you’d like the paperback version, best to purchase online where you can get a deal on the shipping.)

 “I find the writing style very appealing … An interesting mix of a memoir and a philosophical work, together with some amazing poetry. … This is what happens ranks in my top five of books ever read.”
 Mesca Elin, Psychochromatic Redemption